Weepingclown/obstacledetection/README.md

 - [Description](#description)
 - [Dependencies](#dependencies)

-## Description
+## Description.

-The purpose of this package(for Ros) is to detect obstacles using the stereo camera ([ZED Stereo camera](https://www.stereolabs.com/)).
+The purpose of this packages(for Ros) is to detect obstacles using the stereo camera ([ZED Stereo camera](https://www.stereolabs.com/)).

 ## Dependencies